benmvp/slides/2018/nejs/webdev.md

 NOTES:
 - Talking about `<frameset>`
-- Before I even try to explain the code, take a look at this HTML!
+- Before I even try to explain the code, take in this HTML!
 - It's in ALL-CAPS
 - Attributes like `MARGINHEIGHT` & `FRAMEBORDER` aren't even quoting the values
 - `<FRAME>` isn't even self-closing